-Discover the paths in Scouting in Michigan for boys, girls, and families.
+Discover the paths in Scouting in Michigan for boys and girls ages 5-20.

 Discovery is at the heart of Scouting.
 Whether it’s a campout, derby car race, or hike on the trail, we believe every adventure helps us uncover a little more about ourselves.
 We build the foundations for humility and compassion—strengthening character through actions—to prepare youth for a lifetime of leadership.